Ehizson/AI-ML-Paths/README.md

+# Zummit Africa 2023
-# The directory contains all ML/AI projects interning with Zummit Africa
+The directory contains all ML/AI projects interning with Zummit Africa